cillyk/GE1-Assignment/readme.md

 These 4 variables are adjusted for each item in the project that is changed due to a beat for example the case of the visualiser it is a cube that adjusts its scale when a beat of certain bias is found.

-The movement of the fishes is caused by each fish picking a select to point to travel to, the fish then begins traveling to this point but if it is collided with it choses an alternative path.
+The movement of the fishes is caused by each fish picking a select to point to travel to then randomly chosing the speed it will travel to this point at, oncce it arrives at the point it will rest for a ranodm ammount of time before chosing the next point.
+While a fish is moving between points if it is collided with it choses an alternative path.

 The decoration works by for each decoration point generating a number and that number results in either an item going there or not an item going there.
 The item also gets given a random size or rotation.